swcarpentry/DEPRECATED-boot-camps/1-Shell/Readme.md

 When there are no `/` characters, the shell assumes you want to look in one of the default places for the program.

+## The EDITOR environment variable

+There are many plain text console-based text editors available on UNIX-like systems.
+Many programs (notably git, which we will use tomorrow for version control) will sometimes drop the user into a text editor if they require some written input from the user.

+On many systems the default editor is a user-unfriendly program called vi, or its more "modern" cousin vim.
+Though vi/vim have many power users it is not an easy to learn program for beginners.
+For that reason we recommend setting your EDITOR environment variable to something more user-friendly like `nano` by
+typing:

+    EDITOR=nano

+at the command line, followed by:

+    export EDITOR

+Unforunately this change is not permanent--when you open a new terminal the default is restored.
+However there are several ways to make it permanent, which unforunately may depend a lot on what OS you are using.
+If you would like to make a permanent change just ask for help later after class or during a break.

+Finally, there is no requirement that the `$EDITOR` environment variable point to a console-based editor.
+If you have a GUI editor of choice, such as TextMate, it's possible to use that too so long as the correct name of the command is used.

 ## Examining Files